Updated at 5:53 p.m. ET

 That said, Tuesday's ruling was a personal victory for the parents who challenged the Montana ban on aid to religious schools.

-Andrea Picciotti-Bayer, legal adviser at the Catholic Association, called it "a welcome victory for religious freedom and countless American families," adding it will give "low-income students a chance to attend religious schools of their choice using state-endorsed private school scholarship funds."
+Andrea Picciotti-Bayer, legal adviser for the Catholic Association, called it "a welcome victory for religious freedom and countless American families," adding it will give "low-income students a chance to attend religious schools of their choice using state-endorsed private school scholarship funds."

-Meanwhile, Lily Eskelsen Garcia, the head of the country's largest teachers union, called the decision "shameful and unacceptable."
+But Lily Eskelsen García, the head of the country's largest teachers union, called the decision "shameful and unacceptable."
 In a statement, she said: "At a time when public schools nationwide already are grappling with protecting and providing for students despite a pandemic and mounting budget shortfalls, the court has made things even worse opening the door for further attacks on state decisions not to fund religious schools."